uzinfocom-org/webhook/readme.md

 7. Add new webhook
    1. Click on "Add webhook" button
    2. Payload URL: insert deploy domain from step 5
+   3. Secret: insert WEBHOOK_SECRET from step 3
-   3. Content type: application/json
+   4. Content type: application/json
-   4. SSL verification: enable
+   5. SSL verification: enable
-   5. Which events would you like to trigger this webhook: choose your preferred
+   6. Which events would you like to trigger this webhook: choose your preferred
-   6. Check Active checkbox
+   7. Check Active checkbox
 8. PROFIT!